 Time Out says

-With a career that spans the terms of nine French presidents, Agnès Varda has charmed, entertained and provoked audiences with her extensive body of work.
-Now, at the age of 90, she looks back over her films, photos and art installations, in a new documentary.
+With a career that spanned the terms of nine French presidents, Agnès Varda charmed, entertained and provoked audiences with her extensive body of work.
+In this posthumous final release (the iconic filmmaker died in March 2019 death at the age of 90), she looks back over her films, photos and art installations.

-‘Nothing is trite if you film it with love and empathy’, she says near the beginning of the film, sitting onstage at the Cartier Foundation in Paris.
+“Nothing is trite if you film it with love and empathy,” she says near the beginning of Varda by Agnès, sitting onstage at the Cartier Foundation in Paris.
 These words echo throughout the two-hour film, which blends past and present talking-heads footage with scenes from Varda’s work as she explains her motivations and creative processes.

-Beaches and coastlines are a favourite subject of Varda’s, as are her cats, which she talks about in the same breath as French rationalism and seventeenth-century Flemish painters.
-It may sound very highfalutin, but from Varda it is charming.
+Beaches and coastlines are a favorite subject of Varda’s, as are her cats, which she talks about in the same breath as French rationalism and 17th-century Flemish painters.
+It may sound highfalutin, but from Varda it’s charming.

 Given how much work she’s produced, the doc is dense, becoming a touch repetitive.
 If anything, Varda by Agnès touches more on craft than what you might typically expect from the lone female voice of the French New Wave.
 It’s an enjoyable primer for audiences who haven’t seen any of her films, while those more familiar with her work will take great pleasure in listening to her musings.
 It’s hard to believe she's gone—there's so much life here.